 - Statement of Compliance – COVID Safe Event Checklist

-Social distancing requirements apply and a ratio of four square metres per person must be maintained across the event site.
+Social distancing requirements apply and a ratio of two square metres per person must be maintained across the event site for outdoor events.

 Some events might also be covered by an approved COVID Safe Industry, Site-Specific or Professional Sporting Code Plan.
 Organisers of these events will still need to consider and implement the key public health principles and event specific public health strategies in the Industry Framework for COVID Safe Events.